-Lauren Akins is best known for being country music star’s Thomas Rhett’s wife.
-What a lot of people know about Lauren is that she is more than his wife, she has a passion that can change the world.
+Lauren Akins is recognized for being country music star’s Thomas Rhett’s wife.
+What a lot of people know about Lauren Akins is that she is more than his wife, she has a passion that can change the world.

 The Akins family adopted their first child, Willa Gray, from Uganda.
 Uganda is where Lauren works with an organization called 147 Orphans.
 She then worked with a jewelry company, Ladybird, and created a range of necklaces where the proceeds went to Love One International.